Encyclopedia

 Eoraptor

-“`html Eoraptor: Profile of a Prehistoric Giant Eoraptor Eoraptor (EE-oh-RAP-tor; “Dawn plunderer” or “Dawn thief”) is a genus of very early dinosaur that lived during the Late Triassic period, about 231 to 228 million years ago.
+Eoraptor: Profile of a Prehistoric Giant Eoraptor Eoraptor (EE-oh-RAP-tor; “Dawn plunderer” or “Dawn thief”) is a genus of very early dinosaur that lived during the Late Triassic period, about 231 to 228 million years ago.
 Its fossils were first discovered in the Ischigualasto Formation of northwestern Argentina in 1991 by Ricardo Martinez.
-Eoraptor was
+Eoraptor was formally

 Eoraptor Read Post »